2008–09 Notre Dame Fighting Irish men's basketball team

-The 2008–09 Notre Dame Fighting Irish men's basketball team represents the University of Notre Dame in the 2008-09 college basketball season, competing in the Big East Conference.
-The team is led by ninth-year head coach, Mike Brey, and plays their home games in the Edmund P. Joyce Center in Notre Dame, Indiana.
+The 2008–09 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame in the 2008–09 college basketball season, competing in the Big East Conference.
+The team was led by ninth year head coach, Mike Brey, and played their home games in the Edmund P. Joyce Center in Notre Dame, Indiana.

 Preseason

 Roster changes and recruiting

 Notre Dame lost senior forward and team captain Rob Kurz to graduation.
 Freshman guard Ty Proffit left Notre Dame and transferred to another school Notre Dame had two players transfer in and they will sit out this season per NCAA rules for transfer students.